akkefa/ml-notes/docs/probability/discrete_rv.rst

 Poisson rv
 -----------
-A Poisson rv is a discrete rv that describes the total number of events that happen in a certain time period.
+A Poisson rv :math:`X \sim Poisson(\lambda)` is a discrete rv that describes the total number of events that happen in a certain time period.

 Example
 ^^^^^^^^